Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 To improve the navigation experience here, we should introduce a new method to the `NavigationNotifier` - `tryPop(orElse: RouteConfiguration)`.
 This method should perform the following:
 - Remove the current page if there is an underlying page under it;
-- If there is no underlying page, push the given `orElse` route, which defaults to the `RouteConfiguration.dashboard()`.
+- If there is no underlying page, replaces the current route with the given `orElse` route, which defaults to the `RouteConfiguration.dashboard()`.

 Using such an approach allows users to navigate directly to the previous page if it exists, and to restore the applied `PageParameters` to the previous page if any.